CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors/LAB.md

 ## Stretch Goal

-*As a user, I want to be able to sort my images by title.*
+*As a user, I want to be able to sort my images by title or number of horns, so that my images are organized.*

+- Write a user acceptance test for this stretch goal.
+Follow the pattern used in the other features, above.
-- Add the ability for the user to sort the images by either title or by number of horns.
+- Add the ability for the user to sort the images by either title or by number of horns with a radio button.
 - Sort the images by one of the properties on page load.